Kovah/LinkAce/README.md

 #### 2. Modify the .env.docker file

-Make a copy of the `.env.docker` file and name it `.env`.
-By default, you only must change two variables set in this file before starting the setup:
+Make a copy of the `.env.docker.production` file and name it `.env`.
+By default, you must change two options in this file before starting the setup:

 * DB_PASSWORD - Please set a secure password here
 * REDIS_PASSWORD - Please set a secure password here

-#### 3. Modify the nginx.conf file (optional)

-This step is optional but may depend on your setup.
-You probably want to run the app standalon on a server.
-For this I highly recommend providing SSL certificates ([Let's Encrypt](https://letsencrypt.org/)) and change the `nginx.conf` as well as the `docker-compose.production.yml` file:

-* In `nginx.conf`: replace `listen 0.0.0.0:8085` with `listen 0.0.0.0:8085 ssl;`
-* In `nginx.conf`: uncomment the lines beginning with `ssl_certificate` and change the certificate file names
-* In `docker-compose.production.yml`: replace `"127.0.0.1:80:8085"` with `"127.0.0.1:443:8085"`.
-* In `docker-compose.production.yml`: uncommend the `/path/to/ssl/certificates:/bitnami/nginx/conf/bitnami/certs` line
-  and set the correct path to your certificates before the colon.

-#### 4. Run the application
+#### 3. Start the application

 After you completed the above steps, run the following command to start up the container setup: